 The Rhode Island case is unique in that this is the first time that an adverse verdict in the lead pigment litigation has been entered against us.
 We believe there are a number of meritorious issues which can be appealed in this case; therefore we currently believe it is not probable that we will ultimately be found liable in this matter.
-In addition, we cannot reasonably estimate potential liability, if any, with respect to this and the other lead However, legal proceedings are subject to inherent pigment litigation. uncertainties, and we cannot assure you that any appeal would be successful.
+In addition, we cannot reasonably estimate potential liability, if any, with respect to this and the other lead pigment litigation.
+However, legal proceedings are subject to inherent uncertainties, and we cannot assure you that any appeal would be successful.
 Therefore it is reasonably possible we could in the near term conclude that it is probable we have incurred some liability in this Rhode Island matter that would result in recognizing a loss contingency accrual.
 The potential liability could have a material adverse impact on net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our financial condition and liquidity.
-Various other cases in which we are a defendant are also pending in other jurisdictions, and new cases may continue to be filed against us, the resolution of which could also result in recognition of a loss contingency accrual that could have a material adverse impact on our net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our financial condition and liquidity.
-We cannot reasonably estimate the potential impact on our results of operations, financial condition or liquidity related to these matters.
+Various other cases in which we are a defendant are also pending in other jurisdictions, and new cases may continue to be filed against us, the resolution of which could also result in recognized, and a material adverse impact on our net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our net income for the interim or annual period during which such liability is recognized, and a material adverse impact on our net income for the interim o